 Oracle sees SQL as an important component of modern-day data management, and actively participates in the ISO SQL standard committee.
 The SQL language continues to evolve since its original release more than 30 years ago, with the latest SQL:2016 standard revision released in December 2016.
 Because other databases only provide support for the standard’s SQL-92 or SQL:1999 revisions, they may not include important analytical capabilities that have been added over time.

 Figure 4: Oracle SQL is integrated across the different data models and accessible from all programming languages.

-As highlighted in this paper, it is paramount for modern databases to provide wide spread programming language support and the ability to manage multiple data structures and transparent data analysis capabilities across all those data structures.
-With all of those combined, a database is best fit for managing modern day requirements that go beyond the original tasks of a relational database and will provide a rock solid data management solution as compared to just a mere data storage solution.
+As highlighted in this paper, it is paramount for modern databases to provide widespread programming language support and the ability to manage multiple data structures and transparent data analysis capabilities across all those data structures.
+With all of those combined, a database is the best fit for managing modern-day requirements that go beyond the original tasks of a relational database and will provide a rock-solid data management solution as compared to just a mere data storage solution.

 Figure 5: Modern development requirements for databases

 Author: Gerald Venzl